 Criminal investigations are conducted by law enforcement.
 Washington Administrative Code (WAC) 139-05-240 outlines the requirements of the basic law enforcement academy, and WAC 139-05-250 outlines the basic law enforcement curriculum.
 WAC 139-25-110 outlines the career-level certification for law enforcement and corrections personnel.
-Additionally, on July 23, 2017, the Washington State Legislature amended the Revised Code of Washington (RCW) 43.330.470 and added new sections to 36.28A.430 and 435, and 43.101.
-Among other provisions, these changes establish a task force on sexual assault forensic examination best practices with the requirement to provide ongoing specialized training to law enforcement officials responsible for investigating sexual assault cases involving adult victims.
+Additionally, on July 23, 2017, the Washington State Legislature amended the Revised Code of Washington (RCW) 43.330.470 and added new sections to 36.28A.430 and 435 and 43.101.
+Among other provisions, these changes establish a task force on sexual assault forensic examination best practices, requiring ongoing specialized training for law enforcement officials responsible for investigating sexual assault cases involving adult victims.
 This training includes sexual assault evidence, victimization and trauma response to improve the quality and outcomes of sexual assault investigations.
-The law also dictates (1) the offering of the training beginning July 1, 2018, and requires officers assigned to regularly investigate sexual assault involving adult victims to complete the training within one year of being assigned or by July 1, 2020, whichever is later; and (2) incorporation of victim-centered, trauma-informed approaches to policing in the basic law enforcement training curriculum, designed for commissioned patrol officers not regularly assigned to investigate sexual assault cases, to be deployed in annual training beginning in 2018.
+The law also dictates (1) the offering of the training beginning July 1, 2018, and requires officers assigned to regularly investigate sexual assault involving adult victims complete the training within one year of being assigned or by July 1, 2020, whichever is later; and (2) incorporation of victim-centered, trauma-informed approaches to policing in the basic law enforcement training curriculum, designed for commissioned patrol officers not regularly assigned to investigate sexual assault cases, to be deployed in annual trainings beginning in 2018.
+WADOC 490.800 Prison Rape Elimination Act Prevention and Reporting, Section X, H, addresses 115.34(a).
+WADOC Policy DOC 490.800 Prison Rape Elimination Act Prevention and Reporting,